April 29, 2026 2 min read

 Anyway, back to it!

-Short answer: no. But thereare some features you should keep in mind if you're in the market for an e-bike to make the most of your daily ride.
+Short answer: no. But there are some features and things you should keep in mind if you're in the market for an e-bike to make the most of your daily ride.

 1. High-Speed Motors (up to 45 km/h)

 This route includes long, flat sections where it’s easy to get up to the standard assist cutoff of 32 km/h.
-If your bike tops out there, you'll likely find yourself fighting against the motor.
-An assist speed of up to 45 km/h keeps things flowing.
+If your bike tops out there, you'll likely find yourself fighting against the motor - and the elements!

 2. Large Battery Capacity (545 Wh or more)

 Commuting from the Hutt?
 From Petone to Bicycle Junction alone is 15km!
-If you're riding on higher assist levels, you’ll want the extra juice to avoid range anxiety and get home without a top-up.
-Many ebike systems offer ranger extenders batteries if you so need.
+If you're riding on higher assist levels, you’ll want the extra juice to avoid range anxiety and get home without needing a top-up at work.
+Many ebike systems offer ranger extenders batteries if you already have an e-bike.

 3. Drivetrain Type (Belt + Internal Gear Hub or Shimano Cues)

-Flat, high-speed riding in one gear wears chains and cassettes quickly.
+Flat, high-speed riding tends to mean riding in one gear for extended periods of time.
+As a result this wears gears quickly.
 A belt drive paired with an internal hub (like Enviolo, Rolhoff or Shimano Nexus) can save you thousands (yes, thousands) in maintenance over the lifetime of your bike.
-Shimano’s new Cues traditional drivetrain is also worth a look for its long-wearing design and easy shifting.
+Shimano’s CUES looks like your standard drivetrain but is designed for e-bike - we're seeing more and more e-bikes coming off the factory floor with this set-up which is great news for commuters.

 If you're cranking along the flat in one gear at higher speeds, a traditional chain drivetrain can wear out surprisingly fast.
 Daily commuting from the Hutt can mean $500-$600 in drivetrain replacements every 6-12 months.